igorsla/Getting-and-Cleaning-Data/codebook.md

 Data

 The dataset includes the following files:
-•	‘subject_train’ & subject_test - Volunteers who performed activity.
+•	‘subject_train’ & subject_test - Volunteers who performed activity

-•	'features_info.txt' - Variables used with the feature vector.
+•	'features_info.txt' - Variables used with the feature vector

-•	'features.txt' – Features .
+•	'features.txt' – Features

-•	'activity_labels.txt' - Links labels with their activity name.
+•	'activity_labels.txt' - Links labels with their activity name

-•	'train/X_train.txt' - Training set.
+•	'train/X_train.txt' - Training set

-•	'train/y_train.txt' - Training labels.
+•	'train/y_train.txt' - Training labels

-•	'test/X_test.txt' - Test set.
+•	'test/X_test.txt' - Test set

-•	'test/y_test.txt' -Test labels.
+•	'test/y_test.txt' - Test labels

 Data transformation

 Transformation requirements are the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set